-Tell a compelling story through the narrative section and document the design process & results through pictures.
+Tell a compelling story through the narrative section and document the design process with results through pictures.
 Keep the story line tight, focused, intelligent.

 - Keep it simple, purposeful – there should be a beginning, middle, and end.

 - Your pictures and narrative must tell the judges why it’s worthy of a Lumen.